 Discovery of Geysers on Enceladus movie

-This movie is about Enceladus, one of Saturn's moons.
+This movie is about Enceladus.
+Enceladus is one of Saturn's moons.
 Scientists think they have discovered geysers on Enceladus.
 The geysers are near the moon's South Pole.
+The geysers may be like "Old Faithful" in Yellowstone Park.
+Old Faithful shoots out hot water.
+The geysers on Enceladus shoot out cold water or ice!
 The scientists used pictures and other data from the Cassini spacecraft to make this discovery.
 This movie is from NASA/JPL.

 Shop Windows to the Universe Science Store!